Rich in culture and packed with fun - your taste of Europe in North America.

-Filled with beautiful contrasts, Montreal is the largest French speaking city in North America.
-Each area has its own distinct flavor and vibe.
-From festivals to seasonal installations to pop-ups and events, you'll want to come back to discover more.
+Filled with beautiful multicultural contrasts, Montreal is the largest “Frenglish” speaking city in North America.
+Creative and authentic, Montrealers bring a distinctive flavor out of every single neighborhood.
+From culinary festivals, to artistic pop-ups and plenty of musical events, you'll want to come back to discover more.

 Know Before You Go

 Our new restaurant is now open!
 Tbsp. is all about the pleasure of eating, one tablespoon at a time.
 Give carte blanche to our chef Joris Larigaldie and be impressed by his know-how in modern Italian cuisine and most importantly, by all of our products locally sourced.

 Talk Like a Local

 This slang is an equivalent of "All good" and is mostly used at the end of a conversation.
 It's pronounced like "Teegeedoo"

 Tigidou!
 See you later.